-&lt;sup>6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
+6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
 Where there is a break in the OHWM that is unrelated to the waterbody's flow regime (e.g., flow over a rock outcrop or through a culvert), the agencies will look for indicators of flow above and below the break.

-Ibid.

-(a) General Wetland Characteristics:

-Properties:

-Wetland size: acres

-Wetland type.
-Explain:

-Wetland quality.
-Explain:
+7Ibid.

 Project wetlands cross or serve as state boundaries.
-Explain:

-(b) General Flow Relationship with Non-TNW:

-Flow is: Pick List.
+Explain: . (b) General Flow Relationship with Non-TNW: Flow is: Pick List.
 Explain:.

-Surface flow is: Pick List

-Characteristics:

-Subsurface flow: Pick List.
-Explain findings:

-☐ Dye (or other) test performed:

-(c) Wetland Adjacency Determination with Non-TNW:

-Directly abutting

-Not directly abutting

-Discrete wetland hydrologic connection.
-Explain:

-☐ Ecological connection.
-Explain:☐ Separated by berm/barrier.
-Explain: There is an earthen berm east of the wetland.
+Surface flow is: Pick List Characteristics: Subsurface flow: Pick List.
+Explain findings: Dye (or other) test performed: (c) Wetland Adjacency Determination with Non-TNW: ☐ Directly abutting ☐ Not directly abutting ☐ Discrete wetland hydrologic connection.
+Explain: ☐ Ecological connection.
+Explain: ☐ Separated by berm/barrier.
+Explain: There is an earthen berm east of the wetland. (d) Proximity (Relationship) to TNW Project wetlands are Pick List river miles from TNW.

-Separated by bennibarrier.
-Explain.
-There is an earther benni east of the wettand.

-(d) Proximity (Relationship) to TNW

-Project wetlands are Pick List river miles from TNW.

 Project waters are Pick List aerial (straight) miles from TNW.
 Flow is from: Pick List.

-Estimate approximate location of wetland as within the Pick List floodplain.

-(ii) Chemical Characteristics:

-racterize wetland system (e.g., water color is clear, brown, oil film on surface; water quality; general
+Estimate approximate location of wetland as within the Pick List floodplain. wa Chemical Characteristics: aracterize wetland system (e.g., water color is clear, brown, oil film on surface; water quality; general tershed characteristics; etc.).
+Explain:. entify specific pollutants, if known:. (iii)Bio Riparian buffer.
+Characteristics (type, average width): Vegetation type/percent cover.

-ershed characteristics; etc.).
 Explain:.

-lde ntify specific pollutants, if known:.

-(iii)Bio ogical Characteristics.
-Wetland supports (check all that apply):

-Riparian buffer.
-Characteristics (type, average width):

-Vegetation type/percent cover.
-Explain:.

-Habitat for:

-Federally Listed species.
-Explain findings:

-Fish/spawn areas.
-Explain findings:

-Other environmentally-sensitive species.
-Explain findings:

-Aquatic/wildlife diversity.
-Explain findings: .

-3. eristics of all wetlands adjacent to the tributary (if any)

-wetland(s) being considered in the cumulative analysis: Pick List

-roximately () acres in total are being considered in the cumulative analysis.

-For each wetland, specify the following:

-Directly abuts?
+Habitat for: Federally Listed species.
+Explain findings: Fish/spawn areas.
+Explain findings: Other environmentally-sensitive species.
+Explain findings: Aquatic/wildlife diversity.
+Explain findings: 3.
+All Ap teristics of all wetlands adjacent to the tributary (if any) wetland(s) being considered in the cumulative analysis: Pick List proximately () acres in total are being considered in the cumulative analysis. r each wetland, specify the following: Directly abuts?
 (Y/N) Size (in acres) Directly abuts?
 (Y/N) Size (in acres)